 Whereas some other systems offer rigid functionality, your CMS won’t ask you to simply work around its limitations.
 In fact, you’ll be able to customize your system to an insane degree.
 How your site looks, the way it processes content and the integrations tied to your CMS can all be changed.
 You can finally bring your vision to life.

 You shouldn’t have to jump through hoops to make a quick edit to your content.
 So your CMS doesn’t ask you to.
 If you need to make a change, just log in and do it in real time.
-There’s no “processing” time needed for this to show up on your site.
-It’s all instantaneous, ensuring that everything is always 100% up to date.
+There’s no 'processing' time needed for this to show up on your site, which makes updating your site much easier.